danielmart222/configure-ad/README.md

 ----------------

-- Step 4 (continued): Right click on Jane Doe -> click on properties -> choose the member of tab -> click on add -> type: Domain Admins -> click on check names -> click on OK -> next click on apply and ok
+- Step 4 (continued): Right click on Jane Doe -> click on properties -> choose the member of tab -> click on add -> type: Domain Admins -> click on check names -> click on OK -> click on apply -> ok

 -----------